jacksonianrtaylor/movie_rec_proj/README.md

 * Requirements:
     * Git
     * Docker
-    * kaggle account and API token
+    * Kaggle account and API token

 1. Clone the repository with git.

 2. Navigate to the main project directory.

+3. Start the docker daemon.

-3. Build docker image using the provided Dockerfile using this shell command:
+4. Build docker image using the provided Dockerfile using this shell command:

     ```shell
     docker build -t movie_rec_image .
     ```

-4. Using the same shell, create a contianer from the image while binding the port of the listening jupyter server to port 8888 of the host machine:
+5. Using the same shell, create a contianer from the image while binding the port of the listening jupyter server (8888) to port 8888 of the host machine:

     ```shell
     docker run -p 8888:8888 movie_rec_image
     ```

-5. Choose one of the following methods to utilize the python kernel of the jupyter server (there are other methods online).
+6. Choose one of the following methods to utilize the python kernel of the jupyter server (there are other methods online).

     Browser method:

     1. Follow the url that is found in the shells console ouput where you created the container.
-It is the second url after "Jupyter Server *.*.* is running at:" and starts with "http://127.0.0.1:8888".
+It is the second url after "Jupyter Server \*.\*.\* is running at:" and starts with "http://127.0.0.1:8888".
 This should open a webpage with the current working directory set in the dockerfile with the complete_11_03_2023.ipynb file.

     2. Open the complete_11_03_2023.ipynb file in the browser notebook and run all the cells.